Burgmann College PRINT 92

 Principal from 1986 to June 1989

 Reverend Doctor Graeme J Garrett was Principal of Burgmann College from 1986 to 1989.
 After his time at Burgmann, Reverend Dr Garrett became a Senior Research Fellow at St Mark's National Theological Centre & Professorial Fellow at the School of Theology at Charles Stuart University.
 He taught theology at St Mark’s National Theological Centre in Canberra for almost two decades prior to retirement in 2005 and was editor of St Mark’s Review from 1992 – 1999.
-Dr Garrett has written multiple books including God Matters: Conversation in Theology (1999) and in 2009 Reverend Dr Garrett was honoured with the publication of Embracing Grace, the Theologian’s Task Essays in Honour of Graeme Garrett.
+Dr Garrett has written multiple books including God Matters: Conversation in Theology (1999) and in 2009 was honoured with the publication of Embracing Grace, the Theologian’s Task: Essays in Honour of Graeme Garrett.

-Mister Robert E Northey
+Mr Robert E Northey

 Principal from 1989 to 1995